A series introduces a character as sweet and lovable

 - Kianna goes out in contorting, flaming ruin in the second book of Douglas Niles's Watershed Trilogy.

-- Emilio in JC Hutchins' Dark Art is another rare male example.
+- Emilio in JC Hutchins' Personal Effects: Dark Arts is another rare male example.

 - Harry Potter's potentially extensive list: Dobby and Colin Creevey with arguably qualifying mentions to Lily Potter, Fred Weasley, Nymphadora Tonks, Remus Lupin and Hedwig depending on how you want to define cutie.